 The key elements of the method are:

 - Immersive.
 Your instructor teaches and addresses you in your target language only.
-Language is presented in context of real-life situations with a focus on grammar and vocabulary.
+Language is presented in the context of real-life situations with a focus on grammar and vocabulary.

 - Goal orientated.
 Each lesson is task-based with specific learning goals.
 This allows you to put your new language to use in actual situations right away.

-- Present, practice and perform.
+- Present, practice, and perform.
 To help you absorb your new language, every lesson follows this structure.
 New content is presented by your instructor, you take part in both guided practice and general practice, and are then encouraged to perform what you have learnt.